Home compostable vs commercially compostable: Where do I put this?

 OK, let’s talk outliers here.
-While the above-mentioned variables are great and good and very true about most composting, there are exceptions (there always are).
+While the above-mentioned variables are great and good and very true about most composting, there are a few exceptions (there always are).

 First, worms.
 Called vermicomposting, this method uses hundreds of red worms to break down organic matter, such as (certain) food scraps and coffee grounds.